emptylab/files/developer_notes/reference/docker_gocd.md

 # Useful Docker commands
-You can find the container ID using `docker ps`.
+You can find the container ID, image name, instance name, ports, status etc..  using `docker ps`.

 # Getting into the container
 Sometimes, you need a shell inside the container, docker provides an easy way to do that: